biocore/qiime/doc/scripts/jackknifed_beta_diversity.rst

 	-t, `-`-tree_fp
-		Path to the tree file [default: None; REQUIRED for phylogenetic measures] `-`-master_tree
+		Path to the tree file [default: None; REQUIRED for phylogenetic measures] -p, `-`-parameter_fp
+		Path to the parameter file, which specifies changes to the default behavior.
+See http://www.qiime.org/documentation/file_formats.html#qiime-parameters . [if omitted, default values will be used]
+	`-`-master_tree
 		Method for computing master trees in jackknife analysis. "consensus": consensus of trees from jackknifed otu tables.  "full": tree generated from input (unsubsambled) otu table.  [default: consensus]
 	-f, `-`-force